wearebase/web-images/README.md

 }
 ```

 This plugin identifies itself as a `craft-plugin`.
 The addition above will send all `craft-plugin` to a directory you specify.
-I recommend to send it to your src directory in a third-party folder you can easily access with Sass, Twig, etc. If using Wordpress, send it to a theme/third-party directory and gitignore that folder.
+I recommend to send it to your Timber theme inside of wp-content, so you can easily access files with Sass, Twig, etc. Then .gitignore that packages folder.

 If you do not specify this item in `composer.json` this utility will install to `craft/plugins/{$name}` as that is the default from `composer/installer` package.